syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 #### Error words highlighting

-Error lexems can be added to the language by declaring a format names `Error` and it can be highlighted using underlines.
-Below code is an simple example for declaring a misspelled lexem as error and highlight them.
+Error lexems can be added to the language by declaring a format names `Error`.
+It can be highlighted by using underlines.

 {% tabs %}